PankajFB/Restful-API/Readme.txt

 Always type the name of the city in capital letters

 We can search the branches using their ifsc, bank_id, city, district, state and bank_name

+It took me around 3 days to complete this project